Age of Empires: Reception and legacy

 Shelley has said that the key to the success of the games was its innovation, rather than imitation of its peers.
-He also claimed the unique elements in the games "helped establish the reputation of Ensemble Studios as masters of the real-time strategy genre."
+He also claimed the unique elements in the games "helped establish the reputation of Ensemble Studios as masters of the real-time strategy genre".
 Mark Bozon of IGN wrote in his review of The Age of Kings, "The Age of Empires series has been one of the most innovative real-time strategy games for PC in the last decade or so."
 Gamenikki called Ensemble Studios "the developer that started it all" when they talked about how much Age of Empires III had done to advance the real-time strategy genre.
 Shelley has acknowledged the success and innovation of Age of Empires helped to ensure Ensemble survive its early periods since startup.
-In 2005, Shelley complained of critics holding an "innovation bias" against the series; citing the 60% score from Computer Gaming World, he said that despite Age of Empires III being "perhaps the best selling PC game in the world", reviewers expected "something really new", and rated it harshly.
+In 2005, Shelley complained of critics holding an "innovation bias" against the series; citing the 60% score from Computer Gaming World, he said that despite Age of Empires III being "perhaps the best selling PC game in the world" at the time, reviewers expected "something really new" and rated it harshly.

 Bungie chose Ensemble Studios to develop Halo Wars, an RTS game based on their Halo series.
 They said that one of the reasons they chose to work with Ensemble was because of the Age of Empires series.
 They also noted that Ensemble was the perfect choice "to realize the original vision of Halo", which started life as an RTS.

+In 2024, the Red Bull Wololo: El Reinado Age of Empires II tournament achieved the second-highest viewership in the game's history, with a peak of 85,800 concurrent viewers.
+The event, held at the Castle of Almodóvar, Spain, featured eight top players, including TheViper and Hera, who won the final 5-1.
+This marked a 12% increase in peak viewership compared to the previous series, reflecting the growing popularity of Age of Empires II in the esports scene.